Jed Rose (scientist)

-Jed Eugene Rose, Ph.D. is an American academic professor, inventor and researcher in the field of nicotine and smoking cessation.
+Jed Eugene Rose is an American academic professor, inventor and researcher in the field of nicotine and smoking cessation.
 Rose is presently the President and CEO of the Rose Research Center, LLC in Raleigh, North Carolina.
 Additionally, he is the Director of the Duke Center for Smoking Cessation at Duke University Medical Center.

 Personal life

 Jed Eugene Rose was born on June 8, 1952, in Ohio.